DefangLabs/samples/samples/svelte-mysql/README.md

 1. Open the terminal and type `defang login`
 2. Type `defang compose up` in the CLI.
 3. Your app will be running within a few minutes.

+---

+Title: Svelte, Node.js, and MySQL

+Short Description: A full-stack application using Svelte for the frontend, Node.js for the backend, and MySQL for the database

+Tags: svelte, nodejs, mysql, full-stack

+Languages: javascript, sql, nodejs, typescript